 Qi Jiguang presented 3 options for the solution.

 The least desirable: To strengthen the defense capability of the northern border, which is a task that can be accomplished with 30,000 troops;

 The second-best option: To confront the enemies and destroy them, which can be done with 50,000 troops;

 The best option: To drive the war to the enemies’ own territory and beyond to resolve the problem once and for all, but it will need a strong force of 100,000 men.

-Pity, the emperor and the cabinet at the time were not in the mood for escalating the war, largely due to the tight financial situations, so General Qi Jiguang only got 30,000 soldiers to build a dozen of military posts along the northern frontier.
+Pity, the emperor and the cabinet at the time were not in the mood for escalating the war, largely due to the tight financial situation, so General Qi Jiguang only got 30,000 soldiers to build a dozen of military posts along the northern frontier.

 The peace resumed, but it didn’t last very long.
-In the middle 17th, entire China lost to Manchus and other Tartar tribes.
+In the middle 17th, the entire China lost to Manchus and other Tartar tribes.

 Now it’s a lesson from history: DRIVE THE WAR TO THE WARMONGERS’ OWN LAND no matter how far it might be.